lumapps/lumapps-extensions-templates/docs/sdk/sdk-js.md

 ```

 ### useOrganization
-This hook give you access to the organization identifier :
+This hook gives you access to the organization identifier:

 ```javascript
 import React, { FC, useMemo } from 'react';